hchungdelta/Machine_Learning/README.md

 Training time : ~ 12 hour

-Caution : python dict and set as **hash** method, which can speed up the searching process while it also means to random generate a index for each word so the order of items in dictionary will be different if we restart the Console.
+Caution : python dict and set are **hash** method, which can speed up the searching process while it also means to random generate a index for each word so the order of items in dictionary will be different if we restart the Console.
 So in encoder-decoder process, one must to notice that we use the same dictionary (it would be better to save the dictionary in .json or something else)

 #### results & future work: